 For more information on current hours of operation and other services, please visit the Libraries‘ website.

-Under the direction of the Sheridan Libraries, students onsite in Washington are supported by the staff of the Sheridan Libraries @ DC – Washington Library Resource Center (WLRC).
+Under the direction of the Sheridan Libraries, students onsite in Washington are supported by the staff at the Irene and Richard Frary Library.
 The center’s staff provides reference consultation, instruction and facilitates access to a vast array of resources including electronic databases, journals, ebooks, books, data, and more.

 The library is open year-round.
 To view hours and contact information, visit the Sheridan Libraries @ DC website.